Book Review: Unreasonable hospitality

 “If hospitality is about making people feel seen, the best way to treat them is not like a commodity, but as a unique individual.
 Unreasonable hospitality means that one size fits one.”

-Throughout this book you also get a chance to read about what didn’t work for Will and his restaurants, it’s not always perfect, but it is about constant improvement.
+Throughout this book you also get a chance to read about what didn’t work for Will and his restaurants.
+Every exciting new idea isn’t necessarily going to work.
+It’s not about perfection, but it is about constant improvement.
 And the understanding that sometimes it takes four or five or six tries to get something right.
-As both Will Guidara and head chef Daniel Humm figure out, there’s a lot of greatness out there, and in order to be the best they need to figure out what can set them apart in the minds of food critics, Michelin guides and best restaurant lists.
-And spoiler alert, that completely in-sync absolute dedication to front and back of house ultimately creates an experience for diners that is unlike any other restaurant.
-Making sure that the memorable food matches the memorable experience and leaves the diners with something better than they could have ever expected.
+As both Will Guidara and head chef Daniel Humm figure out, there’s a lot of greatness out there, and to be the best, they needed to figure out what could set them apart in the minds of food critics, Michelin guides, and best restaurant lists.
+Spoiler alert: A completely in-sync, absolute dedication by the front and back of house to improving and refining every detail and interaction, ultimately created an experience for diners that is unlike any other restaurant.
+Making sure that the memorable food comes alongside a memorable experience leaves the customers – and the entrepreneurs -with something better than they could have ever expected.

 BONUS CONTENT: There’s a Netflix series from 2018 called “7 Days Out” that explores some of the most intense events and the preparation needed to pull them off.
 Episode 2 features the re-opening of Eleven Madison Park showcasing Will and Daniel’s partnership.
 It’s worth a watch!